happynear/DeepVisualization/NNComplexity/README.md

 Visualize how complex the neural network's fitting function can achieve, w.r.t. width, depth and structure.

+`CNNComplexity.m` is our main script.
+You can also use `CNNComplexitySave.m` and `run_save.m` to generate more images at once.

 These codes are from a failed work.
 If you can read Mandarine, please see this blog for details http://blog.csdn.net/happynear/article/details/46583811 .
 I have underestimated the effect of scale & shift in Batch Normalization. **They are very important!**

 However, I don't want this work to be thrown into dust basket.
-I still think we can get some interesting and direct feelings from the generated images.
+I still think that we can get some interesting and direct feelings from the generated images.

-Brief Introduction
+Brief Algorithm Description
 ----------

 Firstly we take an two channel "slope" image as input.